emacsmirror/enhanced-evil-paredit/README.md

 ## Author and License

-The `enhanced-evil-paredit` Emacs package has been written by Roman Gonzalez, [James Cherti](https://www.jamescherti.com/), and is distributed under terms of the GNU General Public License version 3, or, at your choice, any later version.
+The `enhanced-evil-paredit` Emacs package has been written by Roman Gonzalez and [James Cherti](https://www.jamescherti.com/).
+It is distributed under terms of the GNU General Public License version 3, or, at your choice, any later version.

 Copyright (C) 2024 James Cherti